nextcloud/documentation/admin_manual/deployment_recommendations/deployment_recommendations.rst

 Operating System
 ^^^^^^^^^^^^^^^^

-We are dependent on distributions that offers an easy way to install the various components in an up-to-date version.
+We are dependent on distributions that offer an easy way to install the various components in an up-to-date version.
 Debian is loved by administrators for its stability and can integrate recent versions of PHP fairly easy.